WUSTL-Biol4220/home/labs/lab_11.md

 Newick strings typically report richer information, including the amount of molecular divergence (*branch lengths* measured in expected numbers of substitution per site) or the degree of statistical support for recovering a certain phylogenetic relationship (called *clade support*)

-The topology of `richer_newick.tre` is the same as `simple_newick.tre`, but it is annotated with branch lengths and clade support values:
+Create a file called `richer_newick.tre` with the following contents:

 ```
 $ cat richer_newick.tre
 ((A:0.1,B:0.2)0.75:0.3,(C:0.3,D:0.2)0.9:0.2);
 ```

-or, in expanded format,
+The topology of `richer_newick.tre` is the same as `simple_newick.tre`, but it is annotated with branch lengths and clade support values.
+It can be viewed in in expanded format,

 ```
 $ nw_indent richer_newick.tre